jcwilson11/JCW.CPE322/README.md

 ### About Me
 - During my off time, I enjoy cycling in Hoboken and New York
 - Since December 2021, I have been working as a Substitute Paraprofessional for the Department of Education in NYC
-- Although I have no industry experience, I would love the opportunity to work/intern for a company focusing on software develpment within education and/or physical system implimentation for quality of life or security in education
+- Although I have no industry experience, I would love the opportunity to work/intern for a company focusing on software development within education and/or physical system implementation for quality of life or security in education

 ### Prerequisite Knowledge
 - **Skill 1**: Description or level of proficiency